 In Total Power mode, each row scan is preceded by a measurement of the reference position.
-The integration time t{OFF} on this reference position before each scan is $t{OFF} = N{ON}^{0.5} \times t{ON}$, where t{ON} is the number of steps in the row and t{ON} is the on-source exposure time per point.
+The integration time t{OFF} on this reference position before each scan is $t{OFF} = N{ON}^{0.5} \times t{ON}$, where N{ON} is the number of steps in the row and t{ON} is the on-source exposure time per point.
 In this mode, the size of a scan row is limited by the stability of the receiver and by atmospheric fluctuations.
-The recommended time to complete a single row is under 30 seconds for the LFA and 20 seconds for the HFA.
+The recommended time to complete a single row is under 20s for the HFA, under 30s for the LFA and under 50s for 4GREAT.
 In addition, the typical on-source exposure times per point are between 0.3 s and 2.0 s.
 Large maps (> 10 arcmin for the LFA and > 3 arcmin for the HFA) should therefore be divided into smaller sub-maps to ensure receiver stability during observations.

 In Beam Switching mode, the secondary mirror chops while the telescope is scanning along each row.
 No dedicated reference position is needed, and so the telescope can immediately start the next row.
 However, the times spent integrating on the source and reference positions are equal, and so the observing efficiency of the Beam Switching mode is still lower than for the Total Power mode.
-This mode is rarely used for OTF maps, but it can nonetheless be useful for small maps of compact regions where a stable baseline is needed for the detection of the line observed.
+This mode is rarely used for OTF maps, but it can nonetheless be useful for small maps of compact regions where a stable baseline is needed for the detection of the line observed